Johnstown in Cambria County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by First United Methodist Church.

 Location.
 40° 19.434′ N, 78° 55.173′ W. Marker is in Johnstown, Pennsylvania, in Cambria County.
-Marker is at the intersection of Vine Street and Stonycreek Street, on the right when traveling east on Vine Street.
+It is at the intersection of Vine Street and Stonycreek Street, on the right when traveling east on Vine Street.
 Two identical markers are at the south entrances to the First United Methodist Church.
 Touch for map.
 Marker is at or near this postal address: 436 Vine Street, Johnstown PA 15901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First United Brethren Church (within shouting distance of this marker); Tribune Building (about 500 feet away, measured in a direct line); Central Park (about 600 feet away); World War II Memorial (about 600 feet away); Joseph Johns (about 700 feet away); 1936 Greater Johnstown Flood Victims (about 700 feet away); Market Square (about 700 feet away); Greater Johnstown Flood Victims (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: First United Brethren Church (within shouting distance of this marker); Tribune Building (about 500 feet away, measured in a direct line); Central Park (about 600 feet away); World War II Memorial (about 600 feet away); Joseph Johns (about 700 feet away); 1936 Greater Johnstown Flood Victims (about 700 feet away); Market Square (about 700 feet away); Greater Johnstown Flood Victims (about 800 feet away).
 Touch for a list and map of all markers in Johnstown.